mo-arman/Pocket-Grub/README.md

  - secand step=> select frame i select Parcel
  - install => npm i tailwindcss postcss , npx i postcss configure file
  - create the postcssrc and put the configure then understand the parcel
+ - Tailwindcss is a frame of css we will easy to coder and developer and directly use in classname
+ - postcss means parcel understand the tailwindcss is just like a transpiler postcss therefore we install the postcss and put configure file in postcssrc